petrus-v/project/project_consumable/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module provides a 'closed' flag on project task stages.
+This module allow to collect materials/consumable linked to a project adding account analytic lines.

 **Table of contents**